 When was the company established and how long have we been a TREMEC distributor?

 MDL was established in 1998, where we serviced the original Borg-Warner T5, T45, and T56 transmissions.

 MDL became a TREMEC distributor in 2001, and, in 2008, a TREMEC Elite Distributor.

 Why and how did we get started in the business?

-Prior to staring MDL, I was working for a Mustang hot rodding shop.
+Prior to starting MDL, I was working for a Mustang hot rodding shop.
 And, while working there, I converted my 1965 Mustang from an automatic transmission to a T-5 5-speed manual transmission.
 During this conversion, I found a huge lack of conversion parts, which led to me starting MDL.